 Adding black as a design component is so much more than about style.

 We spoke to many health care professionals about what they need in the Next Generation Exam Tables.
-Over and over they told us that their exam tables are too often clinical and supersized in appearance and intimidating to their patients – perhaps even contributing to elevated heart rates in clinical enviroments.
+Over and over they told us that their exam tables are too often clinical and supersized in appearance and intimidating to their patients – perhaps even contributing to elevated heart rates in clinical environments.
 They told us that their patient populations are changing – more bariatric, more elderly and more frail.

 And they told us that they want tables and chairs that can accommodate all their patients while appearing smaller, more inviting and less intimidating.
 They asked to easily move the table to get it out of the way for cleaning or to flex their space.